 All students engage a rich variety of assessment tasks that are a logical extension of teaching and learning.
 Assessment tasks include supervised examinations and assignments (written, research based, practical and/or performance) completed substantially in the student's own time.

 Students also sit standardised diagnostic tests in literacy and numeracy in Years 7, 8 and 9 and the Queensland Core Skills Test in Year 12.

 Students, parents and teachers may search, view and print any student's assessment schedule via the College intranet site at any time.
 Updates to the assessment calendar are made periodically (usually at the beginning of each semester).
 The electronic assessment calendar expresses due dates in terms of the week beginning.
 Teachers advise students of actual due dates within two weeks of scheduled dates.

 Formal examination periods are communicated via the College Calendar, the newsletter and the College website and include:

 For Year 11, new syllabus demands mean that assessment tasks will be scheduled at points through the year, to align with the requirements for Units 1 and 2.
 Completion of units does not necessarily align with terms and semesters.
 Assessment dates will be communicated via the Assessment Calendar, compile each semester and available via Parent Lounge.

 Reporting at Shalom College includes:

-Formal reporting is done at the end of each semester.
-The end of semester report is a formal communication with parents indicating student achievement within subjects against subject specific criteria in the current semester.
+Formal reporting is completed twice during the year, as indicated on the College Calendar.
+The published (electronic) report is a formal communication with parents indicating student achievement within subjects against subject specific criteria in the current semester.

 Interim reports are also issued to students towards the end of Term One each year.
 The interim report is a semi-formal communication with parents outlining student progress (academic achievement) and application (behaviour and effort) during term one.